Stone Mountain Airport

-The Stone Mountain Airport (FAA LID: 00A), later also known as Stone Mountain Britt Memorial Airport (after the owner's wife), was a small privately run public-use airport located in Stone Mountain, Georgia (east-northeast of the mountain) from around 1962 until 1996.
+The Stone Mountain Airport (FAA LID: 00A), later also known as Stone Mountain Britt Memorial Airport (after the owner's wife), was a small privately run public-use airport located in Stone Mountain, Georgia (east-northeast of the mountain), United States, from around 1962 until 1996.
 Used for general aviation, it had a paved runway of either 2700 ft or 3000 ft, and a "crosswind" grass runway of unknown length.
 The fixed-base operator was Stone Mountain Aviation Inc.

 It was closed prior to the Centennial 1996 Summer Olympics in nearby Atlanta.
-By the 2000s, the hangars and other buildings had been removed, It is now used for R/C plane hobbyists.
+By the 2000s, the hangars and other buildings had been removed.
+It is now used for R/C plane hobbyists.
 Its FAA location ID is now used at an R/C heliport in Bensalem, Pennsylvania.